cristianvasquez/obsidian-lab/README.md

 Unfortunately, the universal web language, JavaScript, doesn't have a mature suite of data science libraries, particularly Natural Language Processing.
 Sometimes, it is quicker to experiment in, for example, Python, and later, if you want, make it work in Javascript.

+## Status

+This is still a proof of concept, expect bugs

 ## Requirement

 Install and run a web server, such as [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py), that exposes python scripts.